Bank of Canada Interest Rate

 How Often Does the Overnight Rate Change?

-The Bank of Canada (BoC) carries out its monetary policy with adjustments to the target to the overnight policy rate on 8 fixed dates each year
+The Bank of Canada (BoC) carries out its monetary policy by adjusting the target to the overnight policy rate on 8 fixed dates each year.

 Final Thoughts